B I O

 I've been fortunate to hear from readers around the world who’ve told me my novels have done exactly that.
 I've enjoyed hearing that readers couldn't wait to get back to the stories.
 "Couldn't put it down" is a cliché.
 We all have lives and work and responsibilities that force us to put books down.
 But when I hear that readers couldn't wait to get back to the books, I know I've succeeded.
 When they couldn't wait to return to the characters they are getting to know, the setting they are starting to visualize, the story that's subtly poking their curiosity, and the mystery they think they've got solved but need just another few pages to be sure—well, then my books have a fighting chance against the competition.

 So try them.
 Pick up one of my novels and get into the story.
 Then, put it down and get on with your life.
 If the characters or the setting or the mystery calls you back to it, then turn off the television for a night, stow the tablet at bedtime, and read a good book.
-And if you're able to figure out the twists or guess the endings in Summit Lake, The Girl Who Was Taken, or Don’t Believe It let me know by dropping me a line.
+And If you're able to figure out the twists or guess the endings in one of my books, let me know by dropping me a line.
 I'd love to hear from you.